tuosuniversity/Vellum/Output/EN/Aware But Stuck/08_Shifting_Patterns.md

 ### Article 1

-**SEO-Optimized Title:** Unlock Your Inner Observer: The Science Behind Witness Consciousness for Mental Clarity
+ Unlock Your Inner Observer: The Science Behind Witness Consciousness for Mental Clarity

 **Article Body:**